 By age 20, Goodman was swept up by swing music.
 He heard the likes of Paul Whiteman and the Duke Ellington Orchestra and dreamed of creating his own big band.
 After several successful years as a “session” musician, Goodman formed his own group in 1934.
 The band was “featured on the radio” and a nationwide tour was soon underway.
 By the time the group reached California, their fame and popularity had grown significantly, and an “eager crowd went crazy for the swing sound of Benny Goodman.”

 Goodman’s playing has been described as being “full of wit and surprise.”
 He was technically very skilled and he “rocked the house with his magnificent performances.”
-Yet, in conjunction with the theme of women’s rights, it is important to note that Goodman created significant relationships with other leading black artists of the time, most notably, Mary Lou Williams.
-According to historian Thom Holmes, “Goodman was aware that being white gave him opportunities that evaded many of the best black artists of the time.
-He was one of the first white bandleaders to add black musicians to his orchestra.”
+Yet, in conjunction with the theme of women’s rights, it is important to note that Goodman created significant relationships with other leading Black female artists of the time, most notably, Mary Lou Williams.
+According to historian Thom Holmes, “Goodman was aware that being white gave him opportunities that evaded many of the best Black artists of the time.
+He was one of the first white bandleaders to add Black musicians to his orchestra.”
 Goodman used jazz to “help break down racial barriers in society.”

 By establishing close relationships with female artists such as Williams, Goodman was able to set an example to the rest of America about empowering not only Black artists, but Black female artists.
 Goodman was, in every form, a white ally.

 The song Roll ‘Em by Benny Goodman was composed by his close friend Mary Lou Williams in 1937.
 The song has been described as an iconic example of “boogie-woogie blues.”
 Williams wrote this song specifically for the Benny Goodman Orchestra, and it remained a part of his repertory for many years.
 (The song is now part of the Essentially Ellington: Jazz at Lincoln Centre Library series).